thomasebsmith/recipes/README.md

 ### v0.2
 - HTML UI for viewing, creating, and editing recipes and ingredients

+### v0.3
+- API and UI for searching for recipes and ingredients

 ## License
 This project is available under the MIT License.
 See [LICENSE](./LICENSE) for details.